gradiuscypher/bitcraft-planner/README.md

 - Clean up TODO

 # Backlog Sorted
+- Bug report button that allows people to report bugs or feature requests related to the page that they're on
+- Changelog page - Can keep changelogs in MD in a specific folder so people can reference it
 - Buildings/Cargo are not loading
 - Proof of concept to pay for web service with Market Stall?
 - Provide filters for items (tiers, completed, future - filter by related skills of your character)